KIT-MRT/arbitration_graphs/docs/Tutorial.md

 # Arbitration Graphs Tutorial

-Let's write an agent for the famous PacMan game using Arbitration Graphs 🕹️
+Let's write an agent for the famous Pac-Man game using Arbitration Graphs 🕹️

 **TL;DR:** Find links to the individual tasks at the bottom of this page.